EvergineTeam/Draco.Net/README.md

 ## Build nuget

+You will find all the compiled libraries in the "build/OUT" folder.

-Copy the compiled native libraries to this repo:
+Copy the contents of "build/OUT" to this repo inside "Evergine.Bindings.Draco".
-- Windows: Evergine.Bindings.Draco/runtimes/win-x64/native/draco_tiny_dec.dll
-- Wasm: Evergine.Bindings.Draco/build/wasm/draco_tiny_dec.a

 Run the `Generate-Nugets.ps1` script.